-In 1991, the NICHD Study of Early Child Care recruited more than 1,300 families and their newborn children at 10 locales throughout the country for a longitudinal study to determine the relationship between children's early experiences and their developmental outcomes.
+In 1991, the researchers recruited more than 1,300 families and their newborn children at 10 locations throughout the country for a longitudinal study to determine the relationship between children's early experiences and their developmental outcomes.

-During Phase I (birth to 36 months) the focus was on child care during the first three years of life and whether it adds to—or subtracts from—children's development, over and above their family circumstances and their family characteristics.
+During Phase I (birth to 36 months), the focus was on child care during the first three years of life and whether it adds to—or subtracts from—children's development, over and above their family circumstances and their family characteristics.

-The main purpose of Phase IV (seventh grade-ninth grade) was to investigate how earlier functioning and experiences, in concert with contextual and maturational factors in adolescence, influence social relationships, health, adjustment, and intellectual and academic development during middle adolescence.
+The main purpose of Phase IV (seventh grade through ninth grade) was to investigate how earlier functioning and experiences, in concert with contextual and maturational factors in adolescence, influence social relationships, health, adjustment, and intellectual and academic development during middle adolescence.
 The ecological model that guided this study since its inception was extended to include new outcomes and expanded contexts associated with adolescent development.
 A wide range of adolescent outcomes and contextual features were assessed in one laboratory and one home visit at age 15.
 Additional information was collected from health and pubertal maturation examinations at ages 13.5, 14.5, 15.5, and 16.5; monitored physical activity at age 15; analyses of middle school and high school transcripts; and surveys of middle school and high school personnel.

 The information from this study is considered to be critically important to the national debates on the effects of children's family, child care, and school experiences on their development and on their performance and behavior in school.